jruels/openshift-admin/labs/openshift-ldap/index.md

 #### Congratulations

-Now you can manage your users with LDAP!
+Now, you can manage your users with LDAP!